Soheilp86/Statistical-Machine-Learning/README.md

 Machine Learning (ML) is a dynamic field at the crossroads of data science, mathematics, statistics, and computer science.
 It involves techniques that allow machines to learn from data and improve over time.
 This course integrates ML algorithms with statistical thinking, covering:

-- Basics of Python
+- 1. Basics of Python
-- Regression and classification
+- 2. Regression
-- Model analysis and performance metrics
+- 3. Classification
-- Cross-validation and data transformations
+- 4. Cross-validation and data transformations
-- Dimension reduction
+- 5. Dimension reduction
-- Supervised and unsupervised learning
+- 6. Basics of deep learning
-- Ensemble methods
+- 7. Transformers

 ## Course Materials